glue-viz/glue/doc/glue_from_python.rst

 .. note::

-   Terminology reminder: In Glue, :class:`~glue.core.data.Data` sets are collections of one or more :`~glue.core.data.Component` objects.
+   Terminology reminder: In Glue, :class:`~glue.core.data.Data` sets are collections of one or more :class:`~glue.core.data.Component` objects.
    Components in a dataset are bascially arrays of the same shape.
-For more information, see the :ref:`Data API Tutorial <data_tutorial>`
+For more information, see :ref:`data_tutorial`

 * ``qglue(xy=pandas_data)``: